taytayfujif/aws-photo-bucket/README.md

  ```
   - Note: You will be using `\"Key\":\"random-pictures-1.jpg\"` to dynamically display all the images from public S3 bucket in your app.js
  4. Deploy your function(Take note of the endpoint that is generated).
-  - Note: If you make a change to your function or .yml file you will need to re-deploy
+  - Note: If you make a change to your function or .yml file you will need to re-deploy serverless
  5. Build a client-side GET request to your specific Lambda URL.
  6. Create a button.
 When user clicks the button, it should initiate an ajax request to your specific Lambda URL, which then triggers your specific lambda to make a request to the public S3 bucket, then will dynamically display all the images from the public S3 bucket on the client-side.
   - Note: Use public S3 bucket image path to help you display all images `https://s3-us-west-2.amazonaws.com/photo-bucket-tmp-prjct/Key`.